About this Page

 University entrance qualification

 The higher education entrance qualification (HZB) is a certificate that entitles a person to study at a higher education institution (university, university of applied sciences, or equivalent institution).
-It is a basic requirement for access to academic education and serves to ensure suitability and qualification for higher education.
+It is a fundamental prerequisite for access to academic education and serves to ensure aptitude and qualification for higher education.

 Related legal source: § 27 HRG